Room Selection FAQs

 Does it matter when I sign up for Housing?

 You may sign up at any point in the application submission window for your process (fall for rising juniors and seniors; spring for rising sophomores).
-Timeslots are not assigned until after the application deadline, so there is no advantage to applying earlier within the window.
+Timeslots are not assigned until after the application deadline and are randomly generated, so there is no advantage to applying earlier within the window.

 However, submitting earlier helps the Housing Office better understand demand and provide more accurate guidance to students ahead of Room Selection.